Quatela Center for Hair Restoration

 A thin rim of hair encircles the scalp.
 Many of these patients mistakenly believe that they are not candidates for treatment.
 In fact, follicular unit grafting (micro hair restoration) is an option.

 Learn why men and women seeking hair transplant surgery travel from Buffalo and Syracuse, New York, to the Quatela Center for Hair Restoration to have Dr. Quatela, Dr. Lee, and their restoration team perform the procedure.
-Request a complimentary consultation using our online form to meet him personally, or call our office at (585) 244-0323 to schedule an appointment.
+Request a consultation using our online form to meet him personally, or call our office at (585) 244-0323 to schedule an appointment.